 If you prefer, you may write a letter and request the Board cancel your license.
 It will be cancelled immediately if you are not the subject of a Board investigation or disciplinary proceeding.
 You will no longer receive renewal reminders from the Board once your license has been cancelled.

 Yes.
-You may request to have your license status changed to Retired Status by filling out the Affidavit form on our website at www.azdo.gov > For DOs > New License Application.
+You may request to have your license status changed to Retired Status by filling out the Retired Status Form via the "Licensee Portal".
 Please read the attestations carefully.
 The affidavit must be notarized and the original affidavit sent to the Board by mail or delivery service.
 If you have an open investigation, the matter must be resolved before a request for Retired Status can be considered.
 Your request will be placed on an agenda to be decided on by the Board.

 Continuing medical education activities sponsored by an AOA accredited Category 1 CME sponsor and are limited to the following.
 For further details, see AOA’s CME Guide.